DrNickRedfern/nape/README.md

 # nape
-The normalised aggregated power envelope (nape) is a representation of an audio signal calculated by summing the columns of the short-time Fourier transform (STFT).
+The normalised aggregated power envelope (nape) is a representation of an audio signal calculated by summing the columns of its short-time Fourier transform (STFT).

-The function `nape` uses librosa for digital signal processing an returns a data frame with the times of the short-time spectra and the envelope values.
+The function `nape` uses [`librosa`](https://github.com/librosa) for digital signal processing and returns a dataframe with the times of the short-time spectra and the envelope values.

 This approach will work with any audio file, but I have found it to be particularly useful when analysing film soundtracks.